 Final Thoughts

-The Rage engine takes us into a new era of game development and continuously breaks the boundaries set before.
+The Rage engine takes us into a new era of game development and continuously breaks the boundaries that were set before.
 Rage Engine always overwhelms us with its standard for realism in open-world games.
-We are excited that It will bring more immersive, complex, and awe-inspiring game worlds to life.
+We are excited that it will bring more immersive, complex, and awe-inspiring game worlds to life.
 Whether you’re galloping through the wilderness of Red Dead Redemption 2 or tearing through the streets of Los Santos, know that it’s the Rage Engine fueling the experience, transforming Rockstar’s creative vision into reality.